ajcuddeback/rgb-show/README.md

 ## Prerequisites

 - Microcontroller or Raspberry Pi with GPIO pins
-- Neo Pixels
+- Neo Pixels Lights (For this app I am using WS2811, but any neopixel lights are compatible)
-- Python 3.x
+- Install Python 3.x on Pi
-- Node.js and npm
+- Install Node.js and npm on Pi
-- Angular CLI

 ## Getting Started